ShunSakurai/asana-navigator/README.md

 #### Going to sibling subtasks:
 - [ ] Display drop-down lists to go to sibling subtasks

+- [ ] Publish on Chrome Web Store

 ### Later:

 #### Going to sibling subtasks:
 - [ ] Implement keyboard shortcuts to go to sibling subtasks

 #### Setting new parent tasks:
-- [ ] Display text box to set new parent
+- [ ] Display text box near the breadcrumb to set new parent
 - [ ] Set new parent from "More actions"
 - [ ] Implement keyboard shortcut to set new parent